-- Provide individualised assistance and design service answers that are centred on the needs of the client.
+- Provide individualized assistance and design service answers that are centered on the needs of the client.

 - Participation and social integration in the community should be made easier.

-- People with disabilities who have complicated needs should get person-centred care.
+- People with disabilities who have complicated needs should get person-centered care.

 - Provide services in the areas of client interests, rights, advocacy, and representation.